anagaev/cv4ue/README.md

 <img src="README_source/ue_00022.png" width=25% height=25%>

-Let us return to `BP_CrowdCharacter`.
+Let's return to `BP_CrowdCharacter`.
 Actors created by MassEntity system don’t exist at the begging of the simulation/game.
 So, iterating through all objects in the scene and changing their stencil value at the beginning is not a good idea.
 This is the reason why [UnrealGT](https://github.com/unrealgt/unrealgt) doesn’t work with the MassEntity system.
 It seems there are two ways to handle it:
 1. Use MassSpawner from MassEntity system in order to set the stencil value (honestly I tried this approach several times, didn't succeed)
-2. Set the stencil value in ”the constructor” of `BP_CrowdCharacter`

-As you might have guessed, I’am going to show the second approach.
+2. Set the stencil value in ”the constructor” of `BP_CrowdCharacter` As you might have guessed, I’am going to show the second approach.
 Open BP_CrowdCharacter.
 Add a new function, call it SetStencilValue and drop into SetupComponents.
 Open this function and create a Blueprint graph as shown below. ue_00024.
 The logic is pretty simple.
-We get an array of all objects of class `BP_CrowdCharacter` having been created until the present.
+We get an array of all objects of class `BP_CrowdCharacter` that have been created until the present.
 The length of this array plus one is used as the stencil value of Mesh or Groom Components of the new object of class `BP_CrowdCharacter`.
 In our case, Skeletal Mesh Components are Bottom, Shoes, Top, Accessory, Body, Face, Hair, Beard, Mustache.

 Return to the ConstructionScript.